 Market Hall, is a 17th century building in the centre of Warwick.
 Here you’ll find displays on the geology, natural history and early history of the county.
 Highlights include the Sheldon Tapestry Map of Warwickshire, our live observation bee hive and our famous (tweeting) Giant Irish deer.
 The museum also hosts temporary exhibitions and exciting events throughout the year.

 The Market Hall Museum is currently closed for refurbishment work.
-We hope to re-open after September 2016.
+We expect to re-open in February 2016.